Environment, health and safety

 - contribute to the continuous improvement of EHS performance and culture.

-Ipsen’s sites at Dublin (Ireland), Les Ulis (France), Abingdon (UK), Cambridge (USA) and Wrexham (UK) have already aligned their EHS management systems with the group’s corporate standards.
+Ipsen’s sites in Dublin (Ireland), Les Ulis (France), Abingdon (UK), Cambridge (USA) and Wrexham (UK) have already aligned their EHS management systems with the Group’s corporate standards.
 The Wrexham facility obtained BS 8555, attesting the implementation of its environmental management system.
 The site also received the Corporate Health Standard from the local authorities in recognition of its efforts to promote workplace health and the RosPA Gold Award from the Royal Society for the Prevention of Accidents.

 A customized training program